 A formal governance body composed of executives meets regularly to make decisions on the program direction, policies, risks and funding.
-Sonatype’s security team, led by the Director of Information Security, is responsible for the implementation and management of our security program.
-The Director of Information Security is supported by the members of Sonatype’s Security Advisory Team, who focus on Organizational Security, Security Research, Secure DevOps, Monitoring, Incident Response, Risk and Compliance.
+Sonatype’s security team, led by the Director of Information Security, is responsible for the implementation and management of our security program, which includes; Organizational Security, Secure DevOps, Monitoring, Incident Response, Risk and Compliance.

 The focus of Sonatype’s security program is to protect our customers, employees and our organization from harm.
 To this end, our passionate team of security practitioners, working in partnership with various teams across the company, take careful measures to identify and mitigate risks, implement best practices, and constantly develop ways to improve.

 Sonatype's information security program is built on the principles of defense in depth and least privilege: securing our organization and products, at every layer.
-ISO 27001 certification is planned for early 2021.
+ISO 27001 certification achieved May 2021.